nitishkthakur/selfplot/README.md

 # selfplot
-### selfplot is a python package for visualizing numerical data for Exploratory and Confirmatory data analysis.
+### selfplot is a python package for visualizing numerical data for Exploratory data analysis and Model Diagnostics.

 During statistical analysis of data, a data scientist often needs to build various kinds of plots to explore or confirm a hypothesis regarding the data.
 It can sometimes be a hurdle to write multiple lines of code before actually seeing a plot.
 In such cases, it is practical to minimize the time delay between the conception of the hypothesis and the visualization of data.